Let’s Talk About It: Black Women with Breast Cancer (Speaking Up, Speaking Out: Black Women, Side Effects, and Self-Advocacy)

 Our Breast Cancer Program Director and host of the Our BC Life podcast, Megan-Claire Chase, is not only an advocate in the breast cancer space but also an Adolescent and Young Adult (AYA) breast cancer survivor.
 In oncology, AYA refers to individuals diagnosed with cancer under 40 facing unique challenges that set them apart from […]

-Let’s Talk About It: Breast Cancer (The Unspoken Emotions of Cancer Survivorship)
+Let’s Talk About It: Breast Cancer (The Emotional Impact of Menopause from Cancer Treatment)